greenblat/vlsistuff/axi_noc/docs/axi_noc.md

 Report insights, ideas, problems and concerns.
 Save bunch of money and effort by ditching expensive alternatives.
 As with any (open-source  or not ) project  - problems will surface.
 But nothing like a showstopper and the axi_noc design is ready to be taken from the shelf.

 greenblat@me.com

+22oct2021:  Added axi_slice.v .
+Jst path breaker for long wires.
+Adds one clock delay.
+Similar axi2clock.v which can also change the clock.